Ninetalesgh/dndcampaign/vault/database/game_rules.md

 Ask me anything about the environment your characters are in or what they experience at any time!

 Our content boundaries?
 This is meant as a safe space in which you feel powerful and have the ability to experiment and explore character traits you would like to project out.
-This refers to both off-screen and on-screen:
+  This refers to both off-screen and on-screen, from my side:
-From my side:
 - Keep Player vs Player interaction consensual.
 You guys can tell me in private if you're okay with other players hurting (or mind controlling or whatever) your character, and I will forward it to players I deem appropriate.
 Or you communicate it directly between each other.
 Either way, get consent before you do something bad to other players!
 - We will exclude any non-consensual sexual acts on- and off-screen.
 - Otherwise, you can be mean, violent, devious, berating, flirty, or even polite to any of the NPCs I play.